Algebraic-Programming/ALP/README.md

 3. `<ALP/GraphBLAS root>/build/tests/performance/output/scaling`, which
    summarises operator scaling results.

-To ensure all tests run, please ensure all related datasets are available as also described at step 5 of the quick start.
+To ensure that all tests run, please ensure all related datasets are available as also described at step 5 of the quick start.

-With LPF enabled, please note the remark described at step 3 of the quick start guide, and note how the LPF installation was configured.
-Then please review and apply any necessary changes to `tests/performance/performancetests.sh`.
+With LPF enabled, please note the remark described at steps 3 and 7 of the quick start guide.
+If LPF was not configured using MPICH, please review and apply any necessary changes to `tests/performance/performancetests.sh`.

 # Integrating ALP/GraphBLAS with applications